-- 2. Come to class each week, having read the required readings and prepared to thoughtfully discuss clinical and supervision issues.
+2. Come to class each week, having read the required readings and prepared to thoughtfully discuss clinical and supervision issues.
 I plan on experimenting this semester with some video-conferencing sessions for two weeks.

-For these sessions, make sure you have a high speed internet access and can participate in a quiet setting with minimal disruptions. - 3.
-Present a case and lead discussion/practice on one of the reading (Sign up in advance).
+3. Present a case and lead discussion/practice on one of the reading (Sign up in advance).
 The number of readings and presentations will be based in part on number of students in class.